caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 # Gut-to-soil axis 16S rRNA analysis tutorial 💩🌱

 :::{warning}
-This document is a work in progress as of 24 March 2025.
+This document is a work in progress as of 9 April 2025, and some aspects of the workflow are still in development.
 Commands/urls/text may be unreliable while in development.
 🚜
 :::